Pre-colonial history of the Canary Islands: Historical background

 The origins of the Canarian indigenous people remain the subject of debate.
 Numerous theories have achieved varying degrees of acceptance.
+The excavation work has provided an ample series of radio-carbon dates.
+According to archaeology professor Pablo Atoche, "human colonization of the Canary Islands started to somewhere close to the change from the II to the I millennium BC."
+Canary Island proto-history started with the initial colonization of Phoenicia -circa 10th to 6th centuries BC.

 Various Mediterranean civilizations in antiquity knew of the islands' existence and established contact with them.
 Visitors included Phoenicians, Greeks and Carthaginians.
 According to Pliny the Elder, an expedition of Mauretanians sent by King Juba II (d.
 23 CE) to the archipelago visited the islands, finding them uninhabited, but noting ruins of great buildings.
 When King Juba, the Roman protégé, dispatched a contingent to re-open the dye production facility at Mogador (historical name of Essaouira, Morocco) in the early 1st century, Juba's naval force was subsequently sent on an exploration of the Canary Islands, using Mogador as their mission base.

-The peak of Teide on Tenerife can be seen on clear days from the African coast.
+The highest point of Fuerteventura can be seen on clear days from the African coast.
 The Carthaginian captain Hanno the Navigator may have visited the islands during his voyage of exploration along the African coast.
 The Phoenicians may have arrived seeking the precious red orchil dye extracted from lichen – if the Canaries represent Pliny the Elder's Purple Isles or the Hesperides of legend.
 Although no evidence has survived of any permanent Roman settlements, in 1964 Roman amphorae were discovered in waters off Lanzarote.
 Discoveries made in the 1990s have demonstrated in more definite detail that the Romans traded with the indigenous inhabitants.
 Excavations of a settlement at El Bebedero on Lanzarote, made by a team under Pablo Atoche Peña of the University of Las Palmas de Gran Canaria and Juan Ángel Paz Peralta of the University of Zaragoza, yielded about a hundred Roman potsherds, nine pieces of metal and one piece of glass at the site, in strata dated between the 1st and 4th centuries.
 Analysis of the clay indicated origins in Campania, Hispania Baetica and the province of Africa (modern Tunisia).